microsoft/beachball/docs/concepts/bump-algorithm.md

   dateUtils -. minor .->dateUtilsNext
 ```

 > NOTE: the group get bumped together even if it is part of a dependent package bump.
-In other words, package bumps propagate its changes via dependent package bump as well as group package bumps
+In other words, package bumps propagate their changes via dependent package bump as well as group package bumps